marthinwurer/ConnectedRISC/TTL_RTL.md

 #### Branch greater than or equal unsigned

-Branch if the result of the last operation set the negative flag. to a sign-extended immediate offset of `PC`.
+Set the `PC` to a sign-extended immediate offset of `PC` if the result of the last operation set the carry flag.

 `bgu I8`